Hard Drive Not Detected:

 What to do if your external hard drive is not detected

-Listen closely to the hard drive for any abnormal sounds, such as beeping or clicking.
+Listen closely to the external hard drive for any abnormal sounds, such as beeping or clicking.

-If you hear any of these sounds, disconnect the drive immediately and contact a professional data recovery lab like Gillware.
+If you hear any of these sounds, disconnect the external hard drive immediately and contact a professional data recovery lab like Gillware.

 Reboot your PC and see if the problem goes away

-Check the firmness of the device’s USB connection and/or try replacing the cable altogether.
+Check the firmness of the external hard drive’s USB connection and/or try replacing the cable altogether.

-See if you or the technicians at your local computer repair provider can detect the drive using data recovery software.
+See if you or the technicians at your local computer repair provider can detect the external hard drive using data recovery software.

-If all else fails, contact Gillware for help retrieving the data from your hard drive.
+If all else fails, contact Gillware for help retrieving the data from your external hard drive.